 A question from a patron via Patreon prompted me to look into the link between genes and Gulf War Illness.
-I wanted to share what I found in case it can help other veterans who are dealing with the aftereffects of their service to our country during the Gulf War.
+I want to share my findings in case it helps other veterans dealing with the after effects of their service to our country during the Gulf War.

-As you can see, military personnel were exposed to multiple environmental toxins.
+As you can see, military personnel had exposure to multiple environmental toxins.
 It is entirely likely that there is not just one single cause of GWI, and exposure to one toxin could have lead to increased susceptibility to another environmental agent.

-So how is genetics involved in all of this?
+So, how are genetics involved in all of this?
 Genes play a huge role in how our bodies react to environmental toxins.
-Some people are better than others at detoxifying different substance, including medications and toxins.
+Some people are better than others at detoxifying different substances, including medications and toxins.
 (I have a whole bunch of articles on genetic variants involved in detoxification if you want more information on the topic.)

 Genetic Variants Studied for Gulf War Illness

 The BCHE gene codes for the enzyme, butyrylcholinesterase.
 It is mainly produced in the liver and found in the blood plasma.
 A couple of variants of the gene can cause a deficiency in BChE.
 This BChE deficiency causes the body not to metabolize several different compounds as quickly as it should.
 Compounds metabolized by BChE include cocaine, heroin, and several anesthetics/nerve-blocking drugs (succinylcholine, mivacurium, and procaine).
 Additionally, BChE prevents organophosphate nerve agents (including sarin gas) and organophosphate insecticides from affecting the nervous system.
 People with genetic variants causing a decrease in the body’s production of BChE have a higher risk of being affected by organophosphates and of having adverse reactions to the anesthesia’s listed above.[ref]